RemnantSoftware/Remnant.Dependency.Injector/README.md

         Install-Package Remnant.Dependency.Injector.Analyzer -Version 1.0.1

 > **Note**: I suggest you install both packages and use [Inject] attribute for injection.
-> The analyzer does the following when [Inject] attribute is detected on a class field:
-> 1. It generates a partial class with a method called 'Inject()'
-> 2. If the class has no default constructor (no arguments), the analyzer generates the constructor, and calls 'Inject()' to inject the fields
-> 3. If the class already has a default constructor (no arguments), the analyzer generates a static method 'Create()' which constructs the class, and calls 'Inject()' to inject the fields
-> 4. Since the constructor or the create methods calls the method 'Inject()', your class fields cant be 'readonly'.

 ## Adapters for other DI containers: